laszewsk/nist/catalog/aws/amazon-transcribe-h.md

 github_url: https://github.com/laszewsk/nist/blob/main/catalog/aws/amazon-transcribe.yaml
 ---

+{{% pageinfo %}}
+Amazon Transcribe is an automatic speech recognition (ASR) service that makes it easy for developers to add speech-to-text capability to their applications.
+{{% /pageinfo %}}

 ## Description

 Amazon Transcribe is an automatic speech recognition (ASR) service that makes it easy for developers to add speech-to-text capability to their applications.